isharacomix/onie-vagrant/examples/dhcp-install/README.md

 ====================
 In this example, we'll be spinning up a white box switch running ONIE and attaching its management interface to an out of band management network where it will be receiving DHCP options and the ONIE installer image.
+This demo should be completed after you have completed `onie-nos-install`.

 Prerequisites
 ------------